 In September 2021, the World Health Organization (WHO) published much awaited new evidence-based Global Air Quality guidelines, the first update since 2005.
 After a systematic review of the accumulated evidence, the WHO recommends lower values for several pollutants, most notably for particulate matter PM2.5, and for nitrogen dioxide (NO2).

-Position paper: full alignment of EU air quality standards with WHO guidelines by 2030
+Full alignment of EU air quality standards with WHO guidelines by 2030

 The health community recommends the transition to full alignment of EU air quality standards with WHO guidelines and the latest available science by 2030, outlining four goals: